 40.Master Service Agreement: The purpose of this type of contract is to speed up and simplify the future transactions of the parties involved.
-Lesser amount of documentation is needed for future transactions, such as an issuance of a job order or purchase order.
+A lesser amount of documentation is needed for future transactions, such as the issuance of a job order or purchase order.

-41.Professional Service Agreement: The main Purpose of this Agreement is to Provide a unique, technical, and infrequent functions which performed by an independent contractor that is qualified based on his/her expertise, education, and technical abilities to provide the services.
+41.Professional Service Agreement: The main purpose of this Agreement is to provide unique, technical, and infrequent functions which performed by an independent contractor that is qualified based on his/her expertise, education, and technical abilities to provide the services.

-43.Performance Based Contracts: Performance-based contracts identify expected deliverables, performance outcomes, and the payment is done after a successful delivery.
-Performance based contracts also use appropriate techniques to ensure agreed value of service or goods are delivered.
+43.Performance-Based Contracts: Performance-based contracts identify expected deliverables, performance outcomes, and the payment is done after a successful delivery.
+Performance-based contracts also use appropriate techniques to ensure the agreed value of service or goods is delivered.

 44.Statutory Compliances: The purpose of this is that it is helpful for a company to function well, it needs to be organized and streamlined, with proper norms and regulations set in place.
 These regulations extend to every facet, including the company's interactions with its employees and its finances.